-Description of Costa Rica wildlife holiday, small group
+Description of Costa Rica wildlife holiday, Coastal Secrets

 This two week Costa Rica wildlife holiday, travelling with a small group and expert wildlife leader, takes you from one stunning Costa Rican coast to the other, with a cornucopia of creatures in between.
 Even though it is a small country, it is bursting with biodiversity, and this trip certainly covers many of its most beauteous spots.